python/devguide/parser.rst

 program in memory before parsing it but also allows the parser to backtrack arbitrarily.
 This is made efficient by memoizing the rules already matched for each position.
 The cost of the memoization cache is that the parser will naturally use more memory than a simple LL(1) parser, which normally are table-based.
-We will explain later in this document why we consider this cost acceptable.

 Key ideas